MARTIMM/Semi-xml/README.md

 * 0.14.3
   * File.pm6 had a bug which didn't include the files anymore.
 Unknown how and why it was intrduced.
+  * Bugfix of spacing around tags.
+One too many modifications of XML::Text into Semi-xml::Text.
 * 0.14.2
   * Added a trick from the panda program to reorder the options to the front so the sxml files can be made executable and on the commandline some added